jr0senblum/jc/README.md

   {From, {node_topic_unsub}} -> ok.

-### Interoperability: Edn-based protocol
+### Interoperability: JSON-based protocol
-The protocol utilizes Edn, a string-based data notation -- see https://github.com/edn-format/edn.
-UTF-8 Edn strings, binary encoded over TCP.
+The protocol utilizes UTF-8 JSON strings binary encoded over TCP.

 The protocol defines two message types CONNECT and COMMAND which are binary strings consisting of an 8-byte, size prefix followed by the